hydrosquall/iaudit-python/README.md

 code for the second, with influence from the [Java](https://github.com/ennanzhai/auditor) implementation.

 1. Generation of provider dependency graphs
-2. Compute dependency scores using a Weighted Private Set Intersection Cardinality Protocol.
+2. Compute dependency scores using a Weighted Private Set Intersection Cardinality Protocol (Vaidya and Clifton)

 Part of a senior project at Yale University.